Undergraduate Course: Earth Dynamics (EASC08001)

 If you fail to pass both components at first attempt the following will happen:

 Fail coursework, pass exam: Alternative coursework will be assigned which requires all exercises in the practical folder to be completed AND extra petrographic description work (final coursework mark: Practical Folder 1: 25%, Practical Folder 2: 35%, Extra exercise 10%, Field Notebook: 30%).
-Deadline to submit re-sit work via Learn will be circa week 10 of semester 2.
+Deadline to submit re-sit work to the Teaching Office at the Grant Institute is 12 noon Wednesday week 10 of semester 2.
 Exam mark stands no resit allowed.

 Fail exam, pass course work: Resit exam in August exam diet; Coursework mark carried forward.